Jokebook

-Jokebook is an American adult animated comedy series produced by Hanna-Barbera.
+Jokebook is an American adult animated comedy series produced by Hanna-Barbera Productions.
 It aired on NBC for three episodes from April 23 to May 7, 1982.

 Format

 The series' theme song was sung by Scatman Crothers.

 Jokebook was an anthology of segments produced by Hanna-Barbera, along with classic, foreign, and independent animation which had originated elsewhere.
-Unusually for a Hanna-Barbera production, it was aimed at an adult audience (the first Hanna-Barbera production to be so after The Flintstones and Top Cat started being shown on Saturday mornings).
+Unusual for a Hanna-Barbera production, it was aimed at an adult audience (the first Hanna-Barbera production to be so after The Flintstones and Top Cat started being shown on Saturday mornings (which the film adaptation of a Hanna-Barbera property later aimed at an adult audience in The Banana Splits Movie)).
 It was the only Hanna-Barbera production not to have recurring characters.
 The show was aired with a laugh track and was the last Hanna-Barbera series to do so.

 Seven episodes were made, but only three were aired due to lack of audience interest.
 The show's second episode finished dead last in the week's ratings.
+It aired at the same time as The Dukes of Hazzard on CBS and Benson on ABC.